GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     Added stylings to "styles.css".

 June 12, 2025
+    Session 1:
     Edited init_db.py, had a little typo on ".app_context()" had-> .appcontext() Ran the script and created the .db file
 Tested the web app.
 Currently can add tasks successfully!
 Next onto the delete and update links.

+    Session 2:
+    Edited .html files because they had a bug.
+I didn't write {{ super() }} <title>... on child .html file, throwing 404 error when running app. jinja2 headblock was rewriting the <head> section.
+Edited further styles.css and file tree.
+Learned about the networking tab on browse's inspect section!